 top of page

-For younger students, this interactive PDF is a great way to dig deeper into the theme and hone in on speech and language goals.
-Using the clickable buttons, fillable text fields, and "checkable" boxes, we can work on anything from description and vocabulary, to verbs, negation, plural nouns, and even articulation!
+For younger students, this winter sports-themed interactive PDF is a great way to dig deeper into the winter sports theme while also honing in on speech and language goals.
+Using the clickable buttons, fillable text fields, and "checkable" boxes, you can work on anything from description and winter vocabulary to verbs, negation, plural nouns, and even articulation!

 Books